k2052/mastering_nooku/chapters/02_the-way-of-nooku.md

 to read.
 You cant have missing methods etc. Actually that might not be accurate I cant remember if interface implementation methods are optional in PHP or not.

-## KIdentifier
+## KIdentifier: How a path is made.

 It looks like pretty much everything isn't an actual object until its ran through KFactory.
-An indentifeir is usually used in the form of a string which is then parsed transparently into an object, so tthe laoder classes like KFactory, KLoader etc only have to split up that string once.
+An identifier is usually used in the form of a string which is then parsed transparently into an object.
+Its parsed so that the loader classes like KFactory, KLoader etc only have to "split" up that string once.

 e.g